We live in a digital world where data is a critical constituent for business success.

 Assess what is an acceptable recovery time for each business function, as well as every program, operating system, server and storage device to get back up: First — applications, second — services.

-3. Determine the SLAs for an outsourced DR solution
+3. Determine the SLAs for an outsourced disaster recovery solution

 Ensure that you have documented service level agreements (SLAs) with an outsourced vendor in the case of a disaster.